 Founded in 1990, the Farms Program is one of the oldest incubator farm programs in the United States.
 The Intervale Center leases land, equipment, greenhouses, irrigation and storage facilities to small independent farms.
-Each year, these farms produce fresh produce, eggs, meat, and flowers on 135 acres of land and contribute about 60 full-time, part-time and seasonal jobs to the Burlington economy.
+Each year, these farms produce fresh produce, herbs and flowers on 135 acres of land and contribute about 60 full-time, part-time and seasonal jobs to the Burlington economy.

 The Farms Program removes start-up barriers that typically challenge new farmers such as:

 - Access to land, infrastructure, business planning assistance, and markets

 - Access to a community of knowledgeable growers

 Each year, between one and three new farm businesses join the program as incubators, receiving subsidized rental rates, business planning support and mentorship from established growers.

 The Intervale Center currently leases land to six mentor farms.
 These farms serve as established businesses that provide mentorship to the incubator farms and leadership in the agricultural community.
 They are vital to the success of the Intervale Center.

 The current mentor farms in the Intervale are: